11-week-old baby milestones, sleep, feeding and what to expect this week plus expert tips

 Postnatal depression

-Postnatal depression can occur at any time in the first year of your baby’s life.
+Postnatal depression can occur at any time in the first year after having your baby.
+With it affecting between 10 to 15 in every 100 women who have a baby, you’re definitely not alone.
 Are you overwhelmed by guilt or feelings of failure?
 Do you feel like everything could go wrong and it’s all your fault?
 You may want to visit your doctor and talk about the possibility of postnatal depression.
-With it affecting between 10 to 15 in every 100 women who have a baby, you’re definitely not alone.

 It’s always helpful to stay connected with other parents or support groups, as they can offer encouragement and practical advice.
+Try and join some local groups or take your baby to some local classes (baby yoga or baby massage or swimming after your baby turns 3 months).
 Remember, every baby is different, and comparing milestones can lead to unnecessary worry.

 Practical parenting tips - looking after yourself

 While your newborn baby is learning about the world they live in, you're also learning about them and more important about yourself, as a new mum.
 Remember to take it easy on yourself, don't fret if you haven't done the cleaning and the washing, it can all wait.
 If you're breastfeeding, make your peace with the fact that you'll be feeding for most of the day.
 If you're struggling with remembering how much milk your baby drank if you're bottle feeding, write it down in a little note pad along with the time they last fed.
 This will help your frazzled mind.
-Stay active by talking short strolls around your neighbourhood, this will help you get confident being out of the house.
-Ask a friend or family member to accompany you for the first few strolls if you want.
+Stay active by talking short strolls around your neighbourhood to begin with to help you get confident about being out of the house with your baby.
+If you're nervous or anxious, ask a friend, neighbour or family member to tag along the first few times if you feel it would help.

 Helpful reminders